Sam-Blesswin/nature_marvels/readme.md

 1. Always store encrypted password in database.

 2. Implement rate limiting.
-Rate limiting is a mechanism that restricts the number of requests a user or system can make within a specified time to prevent overload of a service or API.
+Rate limiting is a mechanism that restricts the number of requests from a IPaddress can make within a specified time to prevent overload of a service or API.

 3. Implement maximum login attempts.